Subscribe to our Newsletter

 Grandparents are much more than older relatives.
-Grandparents are links in the endless chain of generations, both stretching back in history and reaching forward beyond us all.
-They are conduits of wisdom, love and support that others can emulate but none truly can replace.
-And experts confirm what history already proves: loving grandparents are among the major positive shapers of Jewish identity.
+Grandparents are links in the endless chain of generations, both stretching back in history and reaching forward to future generations.
+They are conduits of wisdom, love and support.
+Experts confirm what history already proves: loving grandparents are among the major positive shapers of Jewish identity.

 Open your heart to your grandchild,